-- Step 2.
-The result is then multiplied by 0.98 if either or both borrowers\ has Scotia Plan Loan Loss of Life Protection. - Step 3.
-Finally, any applicable provincial sales tax is added.
+Step 2.
+The result is then multiplied by 0.98 if either or both borrowers has Scotia Plan Loan Loss of Life Protection.

-You are an individual borrower\ and you wish to apply for both Scotia Plan Loan Loss of Life Protection and Disability Protection.
+You are an individual borrower and you wish to apply for both Scotia Plan Loan Loss of Life Protection and Disability Protection.
 You have a \$10,000 loan with a 6-month term.
-The amortization period\ is also 6 months.
+The amortization period is also 6 months.

-- Step 1.
-Base premium: $$10,000 \div $1,000 \times $13.00 = $130.00$ - Step 2.
-Discount for Loss of Life Protection: \$130.00 X 0.98 = \$127.40. - Step 3.
-Provincial sales tax: \$127.40 X 1.09 = \$138.87

-The total cost of your Disability Protection is \$138.87 for the term of your loan\, which is 6 months.
+Step 1.
+Base premium: \$10,000 ÷ \$1,000 X \$13.00 = \$130.00 Step 2.
+Discount for Loss of Life Protection: \$130.00 X 0.98 = \$127.40.
+The cost of your Disability Protection is \$127.40 for the term of your loan, which is 6 months.
+Any applicable provincial sales tax will be added to your insurance premiums.

-Scotiabank will let you know your actual premium\ for the term of the loan\ when you apply for Scotia Plan Loan Protection for each new, renewed\ or renegotiated\ Scotia Plan Loan.
-The premium is added to the principal amount of your loan and payments are included in your regular monthly loan payment\ amount.
-This means if you wish to purchase insurance after your loan has been funded\, the loan must be renegotiated\.
-For more details on rewriting loans, please refer to the section entitled " Renegotiation\ of your loan " on page 14 of this Scotia Plan Loan Protection Distribution Guide.
+Scotiabank will let you know your actual premium for the term of the loan when you apply for Scotia Plan Loan Protection for each new, renewed or renegotiated Scotia Plan Loan.
+The premium is added to the principal amount of your loan and payments are included in your regular monthly loan payment amount.
+This means if you wish to purchase insurance after your loan has been funded, the loan must be renegotiated.
+For more details on rewriting loans, please refer to the section entitled " Renegotiation of your loan " on page 14 of this Scotia Plan Loan Protection Distribution Guide.

-The Premium Table, factors or the method used to calculate insurance premiums may be changed at any time, but such changes will only apply to insurance for a new Scotia Plan Loan or when you renew\ or renegotiate\ a Scotia Plan Loan.
+The Premium Table, factors or the method used to calculate insurance premiums may be changed at any time, but such changes will only apply to insurance for a new Scotia Plan Loan or when you renew or renegotiate a Scotia Plan Loan.